How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Methodology

+As \trust covers a wide range of digital safety harms, we selected five domains that have been highlighted in the \trust literature as top priorities~\cite{cryst2023}.
+In consultation with \trust experts, we confirmed these domains\textemdash child safety, election integrity, hate and harassment, scams, and violent extremism\textemdash vary in their harm profile, scope and scale, and regulatory environment, allowing us to elicit diverse perspectives across \trust issues.
+Furthermore, these domains are likely to be substantially affected by \GenAI~\cite{DTSP2024}.
+Considering multiple domains allowed us to interrogate existing operational and regulatory assumptions, which often take a one-size-fits-all approach to \trust harms management and mitigation.
+For more information about the domains, see Table~\ref{table:domain_overview}.

+Following prior HCI and participatory design work examining how experts sensemake about novel technologies~\cite{sellen2002, millen2005, kawakami2023} and the impacts of technologies in their domains~\cite{nouwens2018, han2022, kawakami2024}, we engaged \trust workers as expert participants.
+Engaging experts is valuable because of their domain-specific knowledge, which offers essential insights regarding on-the-ground needs and norms~\cite{madaio2020, madaio2022, rismani2023, park2019} and situated perspectives towards potential sociotechnical harms~\cite{shelby2024}.

-We recruited 8-10 workshop participants for each of five domains, for 43 in total.
+Accordingly, we recruited 8-10 workshop participants from each of the five domains, for 43 in total.
 For each workshop, we sought a mix of participants from civil society, industry, and academia.
 Within their domains, participants represented perspectives in areas such as education, human rights, journalism, law, law enforcement, machine learning, mediation, policy, and social science.
 Each participant received a personal invitation as a known expert in their field.
-In some cases, we identified and contacted prospective participants through mutual or personal connections, or expressed interest, while in other cases we identified and contacted them based on relevant publicly visible expertise.
-Our participants played a co-research role in the activities and discussion; we refer to them as ``participants'' throughout the paper not to suggest a passive role in the research, but to avoid confusion about formal researcher contributions and workshop co-researcher contributions.
+We recruited participants in two ways: through mutual or personal connections or expressions of interest, and by identifying and contacting them based on relevant publicly visible expertise.

-As \trust covers a wide range of digital safety harms, we selected five priority domains that vary in their harm profile, scope and scale, and regulatory environment.
-These domains\textemdash child safety, election integrity, hate and harassment, scams, and violent extremism\textemdash allowed us to elicit diverse perspectives across \trust issues that are likely to be substantially affected by \GenAI~\cite{DTSP2024}.
-For a summary of domains see Table~\ref{table:domain_overview}.